lukmanr/CLVPipelines/README.md

 ## Building and deploying the pipelines
 Before the tutorial's pipelines can be run, they have to be configured, compiled, and deployed in your project.

 The building and deploying of the pipelines have been automated using [GCP Cloud Build](https://cloud.google.com/cloud-build/docs/).
-The build config file can be found in the `/cloud-build` folder of this repo.
 The build process goes through the following steps:
 1. Copy the solution's github repo into the Cloud Build runtime environment
 1. Create a docker image to support custom build steps
 1. Build a base image for the pipeline's helper components (refer to the later sections to understand the pipeline's design).
 The name of the image is provided as a build parameter.